 - Set up contracts that you can easily forward to your clients for digital signatures.
 Our smart files highlight where the client can sign.
 You also get an instant notification when the client completes the signing process.

-- Embed safe and secure digital payment methods so that you can send invoices out to your clients through the same system for easy online payment.
+- Embed safe and secure digital payment methods using online payment software so that you can send invoices out to your clients through the same system for easy online payment.
 Also, send automated reminders on payment schedules and so much more.

 Automation can also significantly enhance the client experience.
 If you’re managing the experience manually, your customers may find the process tedious, slow, less convenient, and not as supportive.